best-practice-and-impact/ons-spark/ons-spark/ancillary-topics/r-udfs.md

 This is much better!
 We now have the output we expected.

-Note that if we check the number of partitions of this output dataset (using `sdf_num_partitions(hackney_cats_year)`) the number returned will be the `spark.sql.shuffle.partitions` default value (in my case, 64).
-It is a good idea to [check and manage partitions](../spark-concepts/partitions) after running a UDF for this reason, as you may need to repartition to optimise your code.
+Note that if we check the number of partitions of this output dataset (using `sdf_num_partitions(hackney_cats_year)`) the number returned will be the `spark.sql.shuffle.partitions` default value as we have performed a [wide transformation](../spark-concepts/shuffling) on the data.
+It is a good idea to [check and manage your partitions](../spark-concepts/partitions) after running a UDF for this reason, as you may need to repartition to optimise your code.

 ## Further resources
 - [`spark_apply`](https://spark.posit.co/packages/sparklyr/latest/reference/spark_apply.html)